Can a Recruiter Get You a Job?

 - Let Them Work for You

 Let the headhunters do the talking!
-Increase your productivity by letting these agents speak for you with more companies than you would have had the chance to alone.
-These recruiters know a lot of people so let them do what they do best and find you a position.
+Increase your productivity by letting these agents speak for you.
+They can speak to more companies than you would have had the chance to if you did it alone.
+These recruiters know a lot of people so let them do what they do best and find a position for you.

 A piece of advice when you use a recruiter to get hired is to be patient let them do their work.
 These agents have a lot of clients and are in contact with numerous individuals.
 Allow some time to pass before flooding them with questions or follow-ups.